 What do you like about what you do?

-The best thing about my job is being able to help my clients be better at what they do for the benefit of their service users.
-I tend to fully buy in to the ethos of my charity clients and always go the extra mile for them.
-I love to learn and I absolutely love to teach and as such have been a regular tutor at the Institute of Professional Legal Studies, Queens University Belfast for the past 17 years.
+The best thing about my job is being able to help my charity clients be better at what they do for the benefit of their service users.
+I fully buy in to the ethos of my charity clients and always go the extra mile for them.
 Due to my involvement in charity law over the last number of years and my commitment to our local community I was appointed Branch Officer and Chair of the North & West Belfast Branch of the National Autistic Society a number of years ago.
 More recently I have been appointed a charity trustee of the Northern Pharmacies Limited Trust and a charity trustee and director of ParentingNI.
 I am also a community volunteer at the Northern Ireland Hospice for which I was awarded the Queens Award for Voluntary Service which is the MBE for volunteers.

 What’s the best case you’ve ever worked on?